honoursbhaduria/SAAS/README.md

-### SaaS Foundations
+## SaaS Foundations
 Build the foundations for a Software as a Service business by leveraging Django, Tailwind, htmx, Neon Postgres, Redis, and more.

 The goal of this project is to learn how to create a reusable foundation for building SaaS products.
-When release, this course will span multiple topics and give you a solid foundation into build your business.
+When release, this course will span multiple topics and give you a solid foundation into build your foundation on SAAS .

-## Sample dotenv to dotnev
+### Sample dotenv to dotnev
 ```bash
 cp .env.sample .env
 cat .env